 It is not a difficult task.
 Also, it will not take much of your time.
 It can be easily done within a day or extended over a weekend.
-If you have a few fundamental supplies and tools, it is certainly possible.
+If you have a few fundamental supplies and tools, this task is certainly possible.

 You will surely need basic skills for building things.
-If you have already done some similar task in the past, then this should not be difficult for you.
-But, even if this is a first in itself, you will also be able to complete it successfully.
+If you have already done some similar task in the past, this should not be difficult for you.
+But, even if this is a first in itself, you will also be able to complete it successfully with determination and patience.

-If you are looking for gymnastic bars under $300, you will get plenty options for kids from age 3 to 4.
+If you are looking for gymnastic bars under $100, you will get plenty options for kids from age 3 to 4.
 For ages above that, you will not be able to find a product with good rating at such a low price.
-All bars are well above $800 dollars!!
+Most bars are well above $500 dollars!!

-If your kid is aged 5 or above then you will realize the prices gradually rise with increasing age.
-You child is already indulged in a professional gymnastic class, but they will require practice at home.
+If your kid is aged 5 or above, you will realize the prices gradually rise with increasing age.
+You child is already indulged in a professional gymnastic class, but they will definitely require practice at home.

-Chances are you might not have so much money to spend on gymnastic equipment for your kid.
-Even if you want to, it is a steep price.
-Making a gymnastic bar yourself at home sounds like a great idea.
+Not everyone have so much money to spend on gymnastic equipment for their kid.
+Therefore, learning to make a gymnastic bar yourself at home sounds like a great idea.